Harold on History | Historical Perspectives on Hypertension

 Tweet this article: Tweet

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Lipid Metabolism, Novel Agents, Statins, Acute Heart Failure, Hypertension, Sleep Apnea
+Clinical Topics: Cardiovascular Care Team, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Lipid Metabolism, Novel Agents, Statins, Acute Heart Failure, Hypertension, Sleep Apnea

 Keywords: ACC Publications, Cardiology Magazine, Animals, Antihypertensive Agents, Blood Pressure, Angiotensin-Converting Enzyme Inhibitors, Reserpine, Sodium, Hexamethonium, Angiotensin Receptor Antagonists, Pyrogens, Calcium, Mercury, Renin, Chlorothiazide, Renin-Angiotensin System, Diuretics, Hypertension, Malignant, Phlebotomy, Consciousness, Stethoscopes, Massage, Leeches, World War II, Inventions, Adrenalectomy, Prospective Studies, Lethargy, Egypt, Typhoid Fever, Hypertension, Thiocyanates, Blood Pressure Determination, Sphygmomanometers, Hydralazine, Sympathectomy, Stroke, Heart Failure, Renal Insufficiency, Arteries, National Institutes of Health (U.S.), Brain, Sleep Stages, Headache, Dyspnea